-Rice, whether white, brown, or jasmine, is easily one of the most consumed food worldwide.
+Whether it’s white, brown, or jasmine, rice is undeniably among the most consumed foods globally.

 While there are some excellent, nuanced techniques and variations to perfecting the art of cooking rice, the water-to-rice ratio is a must-have skill for an evenly cooked pot of rice.